A Lady Seated on a Balcony

 However, there appears to be some confusion as to whom this painting should be attributed.
 According to the ‘BBC Your Paintings’ site it is the work of Alfred, yet the additional information provided by The National Inventory of Continental European Paintings (NICE) names Clement-Auguste Andrieux (1829-1880).
 Their respective signatures also prove inconclusive since, as far as can be identified online, they are not instantly recognisable as the one that appears on this canvas, which seems to have been quite roughly done using thick paintbrush strokes, in particular the second capital cursive ‘a’.
 However, apart from this letter it corresponds far more with Alfred, who frequently signed his work on the lower left, not always as neatly as the example but always with the distinctive full stop.
 Stephen Sartin, when producing his Fylde Borough Collection of Works of Art catalogue (version 5, 2001), does not provide any initials.
 Further research may be advisable.

-For information: Clement-Auguste Andrieux, born in Paris, first started exhibiting when he was 18 years old.
+and presented For information: Clement-Auguste Andrieux, born in Paris, first started exhibiting when he was 18 years old.
 He famously illustrated Harriet Beecher Stowe’s Uncle Tom’s Cabin, 1853.
 He studied at the Academy of Liege from 1862 to 1866 and became a pupil of Bouguereau in Paris in 1867.
 From 1868 to 1877 he lived and worked in Rome, winning the Prix de Rome in 1872.
 He is credited with founding the ‘Belgian Workshops’ in 1877, which became the forerunner of the now highly regarded Belgian Academy of Rome.
 During the Franco-Prussian War of 1870 he worked for Le Monde.
 In addition to his magnificent realistic military scenes, such as The Battle of Waterloo, he painted landscapes and portraits.
 Other works include La Queue de la Boucherie and Le Voyage de Troisome Classe.
 His lithographic series on the National Guard was also very successful.
 A Lady seated on a Balcony would not appear to be his style.

 This painting, badly in need of conservation, highlights the importance of light and colour in creating atmosphere.
 The background, with the ocean and mountains visible in the far distance, are depicted in varying shades of yellow and brown, which could be said to suggest a warm, sunny climate, possibly Mediterranean.
 Similar tones combine to bring a dusty vagueness to the balcony and trailing flowers.
 This however, is a far cry from the artist’s original palette.
 A small patch of cleaning has restored the vivid blue of the sky and the silver whiteness of the flowers in all their glory.
 The shadow of the room is in direct contrast to this brightness, apparent both before and after cleaning.
 Central, and brought into focus by seating her on a bold green cushion and decorating the back of the chair with a similarly coloured throw, is the lady of the title, appearing wistful and lost in her own thoughts.
 Given the statue behind her, the classical figures decorating the chair, her loose style of dress and open-toed sandals, this scene would seem to be inspired by some historical or mythical event.
 She is fingering her locket, which speaks of affairs of the heart.
 In her other hand she seems to be holding a shuttle or spool of thread to use on the tapestry on the right of the painting, which depicts an archer.